CYBERSECURITY FOR GAMBLING

 ACID’s solution can significantly improve the cybersecurity profile of gambling platform operators.

-ACID deploys clusters of robots and implements sophisticated algorithms to perform continuous dark web monitoring in order to detect signs of impending attacks even while still in their planning stage, attacks that are in progress, and leaked data indicating that the organization’s systems have been breached.
+ACID deploys clusters of robots, implements sophisticated algorithms, injects avatars and uses crawlers imitating regular user activity in order to detect signs of impending attacks even while still in their planning stage, attacks that are in progress, and leaked data indicating that the organization’s systems have been breached.
 Client-specific keywords are used, and relevant language/s chosen for optimal monitoring results.
 Once a threat is detected on the dark web, deep web or on any of the other of the multiple sources monitored, ACID sends real-time alerts to the victim, enabling it to implement countermeasures to diminish the impact of the attack, or perhaps foil it altogether.